EunchaeWon/Cycle/README.md

 **Cycle** is a Unity-based prototype that explores
 **environmental design, cycling mechanics, and camera storytelling** through gameplay.
 This repository includes **C# scripts and project settings only**, intentionally excluding assets and models.
-Folder name : Public Concrete
+(previous project folder name : Public Concrete)
 ---

 ## 🧩 Overview